emmaforsling/OpenGL_Graphics_Engine/README.md

 # OpenGL Graphics Engine
 Graphics engine that enables loading .obj objects and texturering them with .png files.
 Ment for use as a base for other projects.

-This application is compiled and tested only on OSX.
+The application is compiled and tested only on OSX.

 How to compile and run the application using the terminal:
   1. "mkdir bin"
   2. "make"